John F. Mariani

 John Francis Mariani is a food & wine journalist, restaurant critic, and author.

 Early life and education

-Mariani is a third-generation Italian-American.
-He attended Iona College and received his PhD in English from Columbia University.
+Mariani attended Iona College and received his PhD in English from Columbia University.

 Career

-As a food critic, Mariani has written about food and wine for numerous publications including Wine Spectator, GQ, Bloomberg, Forbes, and Esquire Magazine.
-During his time as Esquire Magazine's food & travel correspondent, he published an annual list of the nation's “20 Best New Restaurants” until 2014.
+As a food critic, Mariani has written about food and wine for Wine Spectator, GQ, Bloomberg, Forbes, and Esquire Magazine.
+Following the controversy, Esquire Magazine clarified that Mariani is a "freelance correspondent" and not a "food critic."
+At Esquire Magazine, he published an annual list of the nation's “20 Best New Restaurants” until 2014.

 Since 1996 he has published the on-line weekly Mariani’s Virtual Gourmet Newsletter and is host of the weekly radio interview show “Almost Golden” on WVOX 1460AM.